FrancescaLanzillotta/MAS_lab/README.md

 estimates for each state, providing a recursive relationship that expresses the value of a state in terms of the values of its neighbouring states.

-The main idea behind this algorithm hinges on a modified version of the Bellman optimality equation where the value function is iteratively improved by optimizing with respect to the previous decisions.
+The main step in algorithm hinges on a modified version of the Bellman optimality equation where the value function is iteratively improved by optimizing with respect to the previous decisions.

 ![]()